Life Extension Magazine®

 Deposition of calcium crystals into arteries can be impeded.2

-Research shows that vitamin K2 activates proteins that keep calcium out of blood vessels.2-6
+Research shows that vitamin K2 activates proteins that help keep calcium out of blood vessels.2-6

 What Is Vitamin K2?